 Having only stair access prevents anyone with mobility issues to participate in any events or access services within the Cathedral.
-This is also very problematic for guests who use The Fellowship Centre and Daily Bread services; renovations will provide equal access to all and create an inviting space to all guests.
+This is also very problematic for guests who use The Fellowship Centre and St Paul’s Social Services Food Bank services; renovations will provide equal access to all and create an inviting space to all guests.

 St. Paul’s has 25 stairs going down to the basement, 20 going up to the second floor, and 5 leading into the Cathedral.
 They make it difficult and dangerous for volunteers to carry boxes (which are often heavy, filled with donations) up and down.
 We are in dire need of an elevator to help improve the efficiency of these spaces and increase safety for all guests.

-Improve and harmonize the work areas of the Daily Bread and Fellowship Centre
+Improve and harmonize the work areas of the St Paul’s Social Services Food Bank and Fellowship Centre

-The renovations planned to move both the Daily Bread and The Fellowship Centre onto the same floor to allow a more efficient use of space, and harmonize the work done with these services.
+The renovations planned to move both the St Paul’s Social Services Food Bank and The Fellowship Centre onto the same floor to allow a more efficient use of space, and harmonize the work done with these services.
 This would have allowed a more hospitality-focused centre where guests can not only use the services provided, but engage in programming that could offered in the new space (ie. food-skills programs).
 Additionally, the renovated space would provide a positive, inviting and attractive environment – create an atmosphere of respect for guests.

 Providing barrier-free washrooms